Mondays at CAMBRIDGE THEATRE, LONDON (MATILDA THEATRE)

 Saturday 2nd September

-Jon Conway is a veteran producer who has created shows from Broadway to Beijing and London to Las Vegas.
+Jon Conway has created shows from Broadway to Beijing and London to Las Vegas.
 With 70 episodes of BBC TV comedy and having created five original West End shows, his current focus is producing large scale arena family shows, including Elf- The Musical.

 WHAT TO EXPECT

 Physical performance skills include sketch comedy, aerial trapeze, team acrobatics, music, art painting, breakdancing, roller skating, song and dance, mime, magic and illusion woven into a strong spoken narrative that flips between farce and pathos from a multi talented cast of eight performers.